Fadilix/cv-application/README.md

 The CV Page component is designed as a practical exercise within The Odin Project curriculum.
 It enables users to create a virtual CV by inputting personal details, skills, languages, and professional experiences.
 The project demonstrates the integration of React components, state management, and user input handling.

 ![image](https://github.com/Fadilix/cv-application/assets/121851593/c1324e7e-4e3d-4ae6-be97-238f082b1401)

-# Features
-- Live Preview of your CV
-- Download the generated CV
-- Generate a CV example